smussenden/data-science-in-tidyverse/02-A-TransformData.md

     ## 4 2018-12-02 John          Delaney       Siou~ IA    meet and ~ Meet and g~
     ## 5 2018-12-01 Amy           Klobuchar     Perry IA    event spe~ Iowa Farme~

-This is helpful but let's say you're doing this all the time.
+This is helpful but let’s say you’re doing this all the time.
 It may be easier to create new columns to hold these values.

 Brings us to another key function of dpylr/tidyverse - **MUTATE**

 ### ADDING COLUMNS WITH MUTATE

-To add a column, you give it a name, then a single equal sign (=), then define what's in it.
+To add a column, you give it a name, then a single equal sign (=), then define what’s in it.
 Test example:

 ``` r